Groups and Concepts

 Luke's New Jedi Order reminds the best Order (non-canon/Legends), it got rid of a lot of stupid things the old order had... but it wasn't perfect.

-Since the main character in Forced Unleashed was nothing but a pissed off overpowered skinhead Gary Stu (he might be one of the most unreasonably overpowered protagonists in all of Star Wars)...
-I ended up liking the other characters like the Shadow Guard.
+Since the main character in Forced Unleashed was nothing but a pissed off overpowered skinhead Gary Stu (he and Rey are the most unreasonably overpowered protagonists in all of Star Wars), I ended up liking the other characters like the Shadow Guard.

 When it comes to my favorite Assassins

 3. Vampire Hunter D

 5. Jackie Estacado (video game version)

 I mostly prefer Assassins who's job is simply to kill and nothing else.
 The only Bounty Hunter character that I like is the Shape-shifting Gray Alien Bounty Hunter from The X-Files.

 The detail puppets they used on the SNES covers makes me wish they did a live action film, like the way they did The Dark Crystal.
 No CGI, or blue or green screen, but with real backgrounds, puppets and detailed models.